 ACFE Regional Councils

-The ACFE Board has eight Regional Councils across Victoria, each with nine voluntary members who are appointed by the Minister for Training and Skills.
+The ACFE Board has eight Regional Councils across Victoria, each with a minimum of five voluntary members who are appointed by the Minister for Training and Skills.

 The role of the Regional Councils is to: